proper-food/open-tender-web/README.md

 It gets loaded into the app state via the `config` reducer, and then gets used by the app to populate content on most of the pages of the app.
 By leveraging the `content` attribute, you can allow your customers to customize the copy throughout the app and change it over time without needing your help.

-The `configSlice` also establishes an API instance using the `OpenTenderAPI` class from `@open-tender/redux` library, which leverages the brand's API credentials to make requests to the Open Tender API.
-This is how the `@open-tender/redux` library makes all its requests to the API and updates the state of the app accordingly.
+The `configSlice` also establishes an API instance using the `OpenTenderAPI` class from the `@open-tender/redux` library, which leverages the brand's API credentials to make requests to the Open Tender API.
+This is how the `@open-tender/redux` library makes all of its requests to the API and updates the state of the app accordingly.

+## Testing Credit Cards

+You can use the following card numbers for testing credit card payments:

+- Visa: `4111111111111111`
+- MasterCard: `5431111111111111`
+- Discover: `6011601160116611`
+- American Express: `341111111111111`

+For all cards:

+- Expiration: `10/25`
+- CVV: `999`
+- Zip code: `77777`

+**Please note that any amounts less than $1.00 will generate a failure.** Amounts $1.00 or greater will result in a successful transaction.

 ## Deploying to Production and Staging Environments

+Open Tender supports testing vs. both production and sandbox environments.

 The repo contains example `.env.production` and `.env.staging` files that you can use for deploying to production and staging environments.
 The important differences include the following environment variables: